yuvalmGS/gigaspaces-wiki-jekyll/xap97net/configuring-space-gateway-targets.markdown

 page_id: 63799430
 ---

-{summary}This page explains how to configure replication gateway targets of a space.{summary}
+{% summary %}This page explains how to configure replication gateway targets of a space.{% endsummary %}

 {% compositionsetup %}

 {% info %}